explodingcamera/blog/content/koi.md

 While developing the format, I also experimented with a few other chunk types, but more often than not they ended up being less compressible and slower to decode than the ones listed above.

 These chunks are compressed using [lz4](https://lz4.github.io/lz4/), which is, while not the most efficient compression algorithm, very fast to decode and encode.
+When encoding, the reference implementation allows choosing between `lz4-flex`, a pure rust implementation, and `lz4`/`lz4-hc`, which are bindings to the C implementation and specify the compression level.
+When decoding, the reference implementation uses `lz4-flex`, since it is faster than the C implementation in my benchmarks.

-The last frame is followed by 4 zero bytes to indicate the end of the stream.
+The last block is followed by 4 zero bytes to indicate the end of the stream, so block sizes are not allowed to be 0.

 # Performance